 But (deep breath, time for the bad news) in order to get as many sales as possible, you’ll want to nail every single element in your online marketing campaign.
 And unfortunately, there are a few more things you’ll want to get right.

-Not to worry though – we’ve created a video series which lays out every single element in your online campaign that will help you achieve success in a big way.
+Not to worry though.
+We’ve created a video series that you can check out on our YouTube channel.
+It lays out every single element in your online campaign that will help you achieve success in a big way.

 Check it out, and if you stumble across anything you don’t quite understand, we’re here to help!